Benlysta Patient Tips

 - Your healthcare provider may give you medicines before you receive Benlysta to help reduce your chance of having a reaction.
 Your healthcare provider will watch you closely while you are receiving Benlysta given in a vein (intravenous infusion) and after your infusion for signs of an allergic reaction.
 However, reactions can sometimes be delayed and may occur after you leave the clinic.
 Learn how to recognize an allergic reaction.

-- Tell your doctor before you start treatment if you have mental health problems such as depression or thoughts of suicide.
+- Tell your doctor before you start treatment if you have mental health problems such as depression, thoughts of suicide or other mood changes.
 If you have side effects during treatment like thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety or depression, acting on dangerous impulses, thoughts of hurting yourself or others, or other unusual changes in your behavior or mood, call your doctor right away or call 911.

 - Be sure to tell your doctor if you are allergic to this medicine, are pregnant or planning a pregnancy, if you have or have had cancer, are breastfeeding or plan to breastfeed.
 Before you start treatment, tell your doctor if you are receiving other biologic medicines or monoclonal antibodies.